 Purina Yesterday’s News Non-Clumping Paper Litter contains all larger pieces that will not track into your home.
 It’s 99% dust-free and made with recycled newspaper, so it is better for the environment.
-It’s absorbent, retains its shape, and is 99% dust-free.
+This low tracking cat litter absorbent, retains its shape, and is 99% dust-free.
 You can purchase it in multiple-sized packages, so it’s suitable for any number of cats.

 We liked Purina Yesterday’s News and thought it did a good job controlling odors and staying in the box.
 However, the problem with the larger pellets is that they make it hard to scoop out the poop without wasting a bunch of litter.
 Another problem is that if more than one cat uses the box, there will be a build-up of urine on the bottom of the tray that creates an odor.

 7. Naturally Fresh Walnut Quick-Clumping Kitty Litter

 Naturally Fresh Cat Litter is a walnut-based clumping litter that uses walnut shells to quickly absorb urine and trap odors.
 It’s biodegradable and renewable, so it won’t harm the environment, and it contains little dust.
 It’s a clumping litter, so it’s easy to clean, and there won’t be any urine on the bottom of the pan.